openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

 The FC FIFO is a 4-entry queue, housed within the APB event controller, that holds events until they are read by the Fabric Controller.
 The FIFO is used to store 8-bits wide event ID of the event that is being routed to the Fabric Controller.

 Push Operation
 ^^^^^^^^^^^^^^
   - When an event is granted for the FC channel and the FIFO has available space, the event ID is pushed into the FC FIFO.
   - The FIFO indicates that it has available space by asserting the grant_o signal.
 The grant_o is an internal signal and is not visible outside the APB event controller.
-  - When the FIFO is full, the grant_o signal is deasserted, indicating that no more events can be pushed into the FIFO until space becomes available.
+  - When the FIFO is full, the grant_o signal is deasserted, indicating that no more events can be pushed into the FIFO until space becomes available, halting further event processing.

 Pop Operation
 ^^^^^^^^^^^^^